tolarewaju3/eda-servicenow/README.md

 * **Organization:** Default
 * **Source control URL:** https://github.com/tolarewaju3/eda-servicenow.git

-Again, make sure you see the `Status` as Completed.
+Create the project.
+Make sure the Status shows `Completed`.

 ![Decision environment](img/decision_environment.png)

 Next, we'll create an Event Stream.
-Event Streams are easy ways to capture events from external systems.
-This is the server-side webhook the ServiceNow will send events to.
+Event Streams are a **simple way to capture events from external systems.** This serves as the server-side webhook where ServiceNow will send events.

 **Create an Event Stream token.** Under the **Automation Decisions** menu, in the **Infrastructure** section, select **Credentials** and choose **Create a Credential**.
 Use the following details.

 * **Name:** servicenow-credential
 * **Organization:** Default
 * **Credential type:** ServiceNow Event Stream
-* **Token:** Generate a random token and write it down!
-We'll use it later
+* **Token:** [Generate a random token](https://it-tools.tech/token-generator?length=21).
+Save this for later!

 Click Create Credential.
+This token will be used in our webhook and sent with our ServiceNow REST calls.

 ![Credential](img/credential.png)